 Introduction

-Innovation - be it in product, technology, structure, organisation, practice-focussed or concerned with human resources; be it major innovation or minor - is acknowledged to be essential to survival.
-It is essential for the mature organisation as much as for the new one, for large as well as small organisations, for manufacturing industry and the service sector.
-The innovation may not be new in any absolute sense, but if it is new to the adopting organisation, it is often characterised by side effects/employee attitudes similar to those experienced by the original innovating organisation (Birkinshaw et al., 2008).
+Innovation – be it in product, technology, structure, organization, practice-focused or concerned with human resources; be it major innovation or minor – is acknowledged to be essential to survival.
+It is essential for the mature organization as much as for the new one, for large as well as small organizations, for manufacturing industry and the service sector.
+The innovation may not be new in any absolute sense, but if it is new to the adopting organization, it is often characterized by side effects/employee attitudes similar to those experienced by the original innovating organization (Birkinshaw et al., 2008).
 Innovation is initiated when a level of dissatisfaction with the status quo is reached, or when one or more managers/staff perceive possible new opportunities that may have eluded others.
-Many individual innovators believe that, however much established businesses claim to be innovative, resistance to new projects, even ones with huge potential, is common - as is killing innovations (Volberda et al., 2014).
-Organisations that choose not to undergo a step change, do not necessarily fail, but engage in smaller innovations and identify a specialist niche as, for example, Steinway, the manufacturer of concert-standard musical instruments, has done.
+Many individual innovators believe that, however much established businesses claim to be innovative, resistance to new projects, even ones with huge potential, is common – as is killing innovations (Volberda et al., 2014).
+Organizations that choose not to undergo a step change do not necessarily fail, but engage in smaller innovations and identify a specialist niche as, for example, Steinway, the manufacturer of concert-standard musical instruments, has done.

 Innovation roles

 Such are the characteristics and skills required for innovation and change that a large literature has emerged aimed at seeking to recommend practical rules and structures for navigating the uncertainties.
-Most innovations are far too complex for one person - the innovator or implementer - to manage.
+Most innovations are far too complex for one person – the innovator or implementer – to manage.
 The process requires people with different skills to engage and disengage over time (Camison and Villar-Lopez, 2014).
 It is the interaction between individuals and context that can embed or impede innovation, resulting in outcomes that cannot be fully explained by analyses of people and context taken separately.
 Indeed, the effectiveness of an innovation is related to the frequency with which individuals with dissimilar frames of reference communicate with each other.
 A carefully selected team, whose members have complementary leadership styles, is more likely to deliver (Camison and Villar-Lopez, 2014).
-Eight leadership archetypes have been identified by Kets de Vries et al., (2007, pp.91-3): strategist, change-catalyst, transactor, builder, innovator, processor, coach, communicator.
-The change-catalyst loves messy situations, is a leader skilled at re-engineering and creating new organisational blueprints; while the innovator is focussed on implementing the new, having a capacity to solve complex problems.
+Eight leadership archetypes have been identified by Kets de Vries et al. (2007, pp.91–3): strategist, change-catalyst, transactor, builder, innovator, processor, coach, communicator.
+The change-catalyst loves messy situations, is a leader skilled at re-engineering and creating new organizational blueprints; while the innovator is focused on implementing the new, having a capacity to solve complex problems.
 In this model the change-catalyst is change agent by another name.